 New Fuel: The fuel that replaces the original fuel as a result of the fuel substitution measure.

 Source Energy: All the depletable energy used upstream to generate and deliver the energy at the site.
 Only the source energy from depletable fossil-fuel resources such as natural gas and coal are considered.
 The source energy from non-depletable (i.e. renewable energy) sources such as solar, wind, and hydro-electric is considered as zero BTUs.
-Please refer to Appendix A for details.
+Please refer to Appendix C for details.

 Site Energy Consumption: Energy consumed at the site of the fuel substitution measure installation, such as a home or business